 - The third set should be diagonal cuts every 1/2 inch working from the top left of the container to the bottom right.

-- The fourth and final set should be diagonal cuts every 1/2 inch working from the top left of the container to the bottom right.
+- The fourth and final set should be diagonal cuts every 1/2 inch working from the top right of the container to the bottom left.

 - Once the curd has been cut, allow it to sit for 5 minutes then stir gently for 2 to 3 minutes.